 Facing each other across a narrow channel, Killaloe and Ballina are really one destination, even if they have different personalities (and counties).
-A fine 1770 13-arch one-lane bridge spans the river, linking the pair.
-You can walk it in five minutes or drive it in about 20 (a Byzantine system of lights controls traffic).
+A fine 13-arch, one-lane bridge (1770) spans the River Shannon, linking the pair.

-Killaloe (Cill Da Lúa) is picturesque Clare at its finest.
-It lies on the western banks of lower Loch Deirgeirt, the southern extension of Lough Derg, where the lough narrows at one of the principal crossings of the River Shannon.
-The village lies snugly against the Slieve Bernagh Hills that rise abruptly to the west.
-The Arra Mountains create a fine balance to the east and all of Lough Derg is at hand.
+Killaloe (Cill Da Lúa) is picturesque Clare at its finest, lying on the western banks of lower Loch Deirgeirt, the southern extension of Lough Derg, where the lough narrows at one of the principal crossings of the River Shannon.

 Not as quaint as Killaloe, Ballina (Béal an Átha) is in County Tipperary and has some of the better pubs and restaurants.
 It lies at the end of a scenic drive from Nenagh along Lough Derg on the R494.